JacksonBey/JBWebsite/README.md

-This is my porfolio website. made using React.js
+This is my porfolio website. made usingReact.js